AdamJelley/US-Census-Income-Modelling/README.md

 Explain areas that may have been the most challenging for you.

 Find clear insights on the profiles of the people that make more than $50,000 / year.
 For example, which variables seem to be the most correlated with this phenomenon?

-Finally, you push your code on GitHub to share it with me, or send it via email.

-Once again, the goal of this exercise is not to solve this problem, but rather to spend a few hours on it and to thoroughly explain your approach.